OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 - Colab notebooks
 - Python scripts

+TODO Explain how to install the required Python components

 TODO, for the implementation and deployment of the model:
 - In Python
 - In Java